Her Majesty’s Courts & Tribunals Service

 - Where the Crown Prosecution Service declines to prosecute, victims may prosecute privately in England and Wales, but in practice seldom do so.
 Victims may also sue for damages in the civil courts.
 Court procedure has been simplified so that persons without legal knowledge can bring small claims for loss or damage.

-- Victims of any nationality who suffer injury as a result of violent crime in England, Wales or Scotland may apply for compensation from public funds under the Criminal Injuries Compensation Scheme.
+- Victims who have suffered injury as a result of a violent crime in England, Wales or Scotland and who meet residency, nationality or other requirements may apply for compensation from public funds under the Criminal Injuries Compensation Scheme.
 Compensation is based on a tariff of awards, and payments range from £1,000 to £500,000 for the most seriously injured victim.

 - Separate arrangements exist in Northern Ireland, where compensation can in certain circumstances be paid from public funds for criminal injuries, and for malicious damage to property, including the resulting loss of profits.